notmatthancock/pylidc/README.md

 ### Dicom file directory configuration

-This part is optional, but you will not be able to use utilities which require access to the DICOM data.
+While `pylidc` has many functions for analyzing and querying only annotation data (which do not require DICOM image data access), `pylidc` also has many functions that do require access to the DICOM files associated with the LIDC dataset. `pylidc` looks for a special configuration file that tells it where DICOM data is located on your system.
+You can use `pylidc` without creating this configuration file, but of course, any functions that depend on CT image data will not be usable.

-In order for the module to know where you store your DICOM image files for LIDC dataset. `pylidc` looks in your home folder for configuration file called, `.pylidcrc` on Mac and Linux, or `pylidc.conf` on Windows.
+`pylidc` looks in your home folder for a configuration file called, `.pylidcrc` on Mac and Linux, or `pylidc.conf` on Windows.
 You must create this file.
 On Linux and Mac, the file should be located at `/home/[user]/.pylidcrc`.
 On Windows, the file should be located at `C:\Users\[User]\pylidc.conf`.

 The configuration file should be formatted as follows: